Greenville County Council · District 23 · Democratic Primary · June 9, 2026

 Greenville County ranks 14th deadliest in the nation for pedestrians.
 The Walmart intersection on White Horse Road is the 22nd deadliest intersection in the entire country.
 SCDOT has produced study after study.
 People keep dying.

-"When 2,000 of our neighbors packed a gymnasium to demand action on White Horse Road, our representative didn't show up.
+"When 2,000 of our neighbors packed a gymnasium to demand action on White Horse Road, our representative didn't bother to show up.
 Angela was in that room.
 She will be at every table where District 23's safety is on the line."

 Angela will apply direct, sustained pressure on SCDOT to implement the safety improvements on White Horse Road and other dangerous corridors that have been studied to death and never acted upon.
-She will demand a full equity audit of infrastructure investment across the district — where money has gone, and where it hasn't — and advocate for community-controlled input into capital improvement priorities.
+She will demand a full equity audit of infrastructure investment across the district, where money has gone, and where it hasn't; and advocate for community-controlled input into capital improvement priorities.

 White Horse Rd — 22nd deadliest in US Pedestrian deaths Infrastructure inequity SCDOT accountability Equity audits Community input